OpenCadia/OpenCadia/README.md

 NOTE: On Windows you will need a suitable driver for your ELM327 device(on Linux it is not needed).
 You can download drivers from here:  http://www.totalcardiagnostics.com/support/Knowledgebase/Article/View/1/0/how-to-install-elm327-usb-cable-on-windows-and-obd2-software <br/>

-**About the program:<br>
-The program was made on top of the pyOBD program, which was made by Donour Sizemore.
-The original program has not been touched for 15 years, which came to my huge surprise, as to why noone worked on it.
-I decided then, that I will make it my personal project to first make it work on Python 3 and latest libraries, which I successfully did.
-After that I also expanded its functionality and made it use exclusively the rich Python OBD library, which was made by Brendan Whitfield.
-So now I have utilized two projects into one.
-The program is ofcourse still free and open source.
-So, special thanks goes to Donour Sizemore and Brendan Whitfield.
-And last, but not least, my name is Jure Poljsak, and this remake was made by me.**

 [![Support via PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://www.paypal.me/jpoljsak/)